 Students should consult with their major advisors, the Testing Office, or Academic Advising and Retention Services (AARS) for major appropriate advice to satisfy this requirement.
 Graduate students should refer to the Graduate Policies - Graduation Writing Assessment Requirement (GWAR) section.

 5. Physical Education (PE)

-- taking two distinct 1-unit activity courses, or
+- taking two distinct 1-unit activity courses (may include 2 units of Intercollegiate Athletics courses), or

 - taking one single activity course of 2-or-more units.

 Veterans who have completed at least one year of active duty in the armed services (Army, Navy, Air Force, Marines, Coast Guard or Space Force) have satisfied the physical education requirement (Credit for Military Training in Non-Collegiate Settings section).
 Activity courses at SJSU are not repeatable for credit, unless indicated in the course description.
 KIN 1 - Adapted Physical Activities , specifically designed to accommodate individuals with disabilities, is repeatable for credit with instructor consent.
 To petition a course to satisfy the Physical Education Requirement, students must submit a petition to the the Office of Undergraduate Education, who will consult with the Department of Kinesiology , at least one semester prior to graduation.

 For all bachelor’s degrees, including second baccalaureates, a minimum of 30 units shall be earned in residence after matriculation at the campus granting the degree.
 A minimum of 24 units shall be upper division.
 Of these upper division units, a minimum of 12 units shall be in the major .
 Extension credit or credit by evaluation shall not be used to fulfill any of the thirty (30) units.
 Summer and Winter Session for previously matriculated students earns residence credit; Open University units are not applicable toward the residence requirement.